wjg3/FlexiBLEPlugin/README.md

 The plugin relies on several packages to install, will be easy to configure with Conda.
 The key software packages include:

-    OpenMM         8.0.0 and higher (7.3.0 works when changing LangevinMiddleIntegrator to LangevinIntegrator in tests) CMake          3.27.6
+    OpenMM             8.0.0 and higher (7.3.0 works when changing LangevinMiddleIntegrator to LangevinIntegrator in tests) CMake              3.27.6 (older versions may work, but need to modify the CMakeList.txt) gcc_linux-64/gcc   (gcc-7,8,11 have all been tested, intel/2017 compiler can work, others are not guaranteed)
-    gcc_linux-64 >=11

 CUDA and OpenCL are not supported for this plugin.
 Python APIs not configured yet.